salesagility/SuiteCRM/tests/README.md

 The tests will be executed 2 times.
 One for each environment

 ### Selenium Environment
-In your developement, It is recommended that you employ docker compose to set up a selenium hub with a selenium node.
+In your selenium developement environment, It is recommended that you employ docker compose to set up a selenium hub with a selenium node.

-#### Selenium Hub
+#### Using Docker Compose with the Selenium Hub

 You can configure selenium using docker compose.
 Please ensure you have the following in your DockerCompose file.